dragomirdev/DataTachyonPlatform/cicd/jenkins/README.md

    Click on the Select Plugins to Install, and the installation process will start immediately
         ![Getting Jenkins Started](/attachments/images/jenkins-getting-started.png)

 e) Once the plugins are installed, you will be prompted to set up the first admin user.
-Fill out all required information and click Save and Continue
+   Fill out all required information and click Save and Continue:
         Username:      dtpadmin
         Password:      JPSpace2019$
         Email address: dtpadmin@jpyramid.co.uk